-There are thirty one species of cats occupying every type of geographical environment on the planet except the Poles and every individual member of those thirty one species is territorial.
+There are thirty one species of cats occupying every geographical terrain on the planet except the poles and every individual member of those thirty one species is territorial.
 It’s built in.
 Whether in the jungles or deserts, along rivers, forests or the Himalayan mountains, all cats define, survey, maintain and explore a fairly specific area which they regard as their territory.

 This does not mean that cats don’t tolerate other cats within their territories.
 They do, depending on who, and often territories overlap, to the benefit of all concerned.
 A female cat in the wild, a lion say, will be aware of a trespassing male lion but this encroachment is often beneficial both for mating purposes and at times for some level of enhanced protection against other predators.
 Even two male lions may tolerate overlapping domains and they use their various behaviors, like marking, to communicate with one another, for example letting the other know when they were last in this spot and something about what they’ve been eating.
 But each cat knows his territory and respects the boundaries and time zones to ensure that unwanted encounters with undesirable consequences don’t occur.